Creative Commons License

 Digital USD Citation

 Dierker, Kristin; Levay, Elizabeth; Brosky, Joseph A.; and Topp, Robert V., "Comparison Between Rigid Double Upright and Lace-up Ankle Braces on Ankle Range of Motion, Functional Performance, and User Satisfaction of Brace Characteristics" (2017).
-Nursing and Health Science Faculty Publications.
+School of Nursing and Health Science: Faculty Scholarship.
 20.